element-hq/element-android/docs/signin.md

 ChromeCustomTabs are an intermediate way to display a WebPage, between a WebView and using the external browser.
 More info can be found [here](https://developer.chrome.com/multidevice/android/customtabs)

-The browser will then take care of the SSO login, which may include creating a third party account, entering an email, or any other possibility.
+The browser will then take care of the SSO login, which may include creating a third party account, entering an email, settings a display name, or any other possibilities.

 During the process, user may be asked to validate an email by clicking on a link it contains.
 The link has to be opened in the browser which initiates the authentication.
 This is why we cannot use WebView anymore.